oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 The secret macro `SECRETNAME` field must reference the name of a Kubernetes Secret, and the `SECRETKEY` field must reference a key within that Secret.
 For example, if you have created a Secret named `dbuser` with a key named `username` that contains the value `scott`, then the macro `${secret:dbuser.username}` will be replaced with the word `scott` before the template is copied into its WebLogic Server instance Pod.

 **SECURITY NOTE: Use the `:encrypt` suffix in a secret macro to encrypt its replacement value with the WebLogic WLST `encrypt` command (instead of leaving it at its plain text value).
-This is useful for overriding MBean attributes that expect encrypted values, such as the `password-encrypted` field of a data source, and is also useful for ensuring that a custom override situational configuration file the operator places in the domain home does not expose passwords in plain-text.**
+This is useful for overriding MBean attributes that expect encrypted values, such as the `password-encrypted` field of a data source, and is also useful for ensuring that a custom overrides configuration file the operator places in the domain home does not expose passwords in plain-text.**

 #### Override template syntax special requirements

-**Check each item below for best practices and to ensure custom situational configuration takes effect:**
+**Check each item below for best practices and to ensure custom overrides configuration takes effect:**

 * Reference the name of the current bean and each parent bean in any hierarchy you override.
   * Note that the `combine-mode` verbs (`add` and `replace`) should be omitted for beans that are already defined in your original domain home configuration.
        * See [Override template samples](#override-template-samples) for examples.
-* Use situational config `replace` and `add` verbs as follows:
+* Use `replace` and `add` verbs as follows:
   * If you are adding a new bean that doesn't already exist in your original domain home `config.xml`, then specify `add` on the MBean itself and on each attribute within the bean.
        * See the `server-debug` stanza in [Override template samples](#override-template-samples) for an example.
   * If you are adding a new attribute to an existing bean in the domain home `config.xml`, then the attribute needs an `add` verb.